PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 - A ServiceAccount for CoreDNS is created in the `kube-system` namespace.
 - The `coredns` ServiceAccount is bound to the privileges in the `system:coredns` ClusterRole

-In Kubernetes version 1.21, support for using `kube-dns` with kubeadm was removed.
+In PlaidCloud version 1.21, support for using `kube-dns` with kubeadm was removed.
 You can use CoreDNS with kubeadm even when the related Service is named `kube-dns`.

 ## kubeadm join phases internal design

 Similarly to `kubeadm init`, also `kubeadm join` internal workflow consists of a sequence of atomic work tasks to perform.

-This is split into discovery (having the Node trust the Kubernetes Master) and TLS bootstrap (having the Kubernetes Master trust the Node).
+This is split into discovery (having the Node trust the PlaidCloud Master) and TLS bootstrap (having the PlaidCloud Master trust the Node).

-see [Authenticating with Bootstrap Tokens](/docs/reference/access-authn-authz/bootstrap-tokens/) or the corresponding [design proposal](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cluster-lifecycle/bootstrap-discovery.md).
+see [Authenticating with Bootstrap Tokens](/docs/reference/access-authn-authz/bootstrap-tokens/) or the corresponding [design proposal](https://github.com/PlaidCloud/community/blob/master/contributors/design-proposals/cluster-lifecycle/bootstrap-discovery.md).

 ### Preflight checks